yvind/omapmaker/steps.md

     - For every laz-file

-        - read all-non noise points and points in the boundary zone from the neighbours
+        - read all non-noise points and points in the boundary zone from the neighbours

         - build last return KD-tree